noahbenson/Air.jl/README.md

       but insted of elements with weights, the dictionary contains key-valye pairs with weights.
     * `LazyDict`, a persistent lazy dictionary type.
+  * Composable multi-threading utilities, inspired by Clojure
+    * A `Volatile` type that operates within transaction blocks to ensure that all updates to references within a synchronized block are performed atomically.
+    * An `Actor` type for sending asynchronous jobs to independent threads which also respects the atomic requirements of transactional blocks.
+    * Thread-local `Var` type.
+    * Thread-safe `Delay` type.
 * Plans with incomplete testing:
-  * Multi-threading utilities, inspired by Clojure
-    * Thread-safe `Delay` type.
-    * Thread-local `Var` type.
-    * A `Volatile` type that operates with the `@tx` macro to ensure that all updates to references within a synchronized block are performed atomically.
-    * An `Actor` type for sending asynchronous jobs to independent threads which also respects the atomic requirements of transactional `tx` blocks.
-* Plans that are implemented but require testing
-  * Multi-threading utilities, inspired by Clojure
     * Thread-safe `Promise` types.
 * Plans that are not yet implemented
+  * **Forms.** Arbitrarily-deep nested persistent dictionaries and vectors are a common data organization paradigm for persistent data.
+With `Volatile` objects embedded in such a data-structure, multi-threaded operations can be made almost transparent.
+The `Form` trait will be a subsystem for such structures, using the various persistent types.
+  * Better query/build/update API tools for the data structures:
+    * The `setindex` and `push` functions are great, but it would be nice if nested persistent data structures had single coherent way of updating and querying them.
-  * **Persistent Record Types.** Tool for defining data structures that support lazy reification of members.
+  * **Persistent Record Types.** Tool for defining data structures that support lazy reification of members and updates to their properties in the style of persistent data structure.
   * **Inheritable Method Parameters.** A common problem in many languages is that an API function that calls another lower-level function often needs to support some subset of the argument preprocessing that occurs in the